best data visualization tool

 • Beautiful charts and graphics to insert in blogs and websites.

-• Examine data with infogram tabs.
+• Examine data with Infogram tabs.

 • Simple to make use of and understand for new users.